Resource relationships in Managed Service for Kubernetes

 Pod

-A pod is a request to run one or more containers on a group node.
-In a Kubernetes cluster, each pod has a unique IP address so that applications do not conflict when using ports.
+A pod is a request to run one or multiple containers on a group node.
+In a Kubernetes cluster, each pod has its unique IP address so that applications do not conflict when using ports.

 Containers are described in pods via JSON or YAML objects.

-By default, IP masquerade is enabled for the entire range of pod IP addresses.
+By default, masquerading is enabled for the entire IP address range except for pod CIDRs and link-local address

 ...